 TDN’s unique RIPPLE Program™ is centered on the notion of embodied knowledge and the cultivation of multiple intelligences — emotional, intellectual and physical.
 Participants are given a different language to communicate with, drawn from their cultural reservoirs, as well as a venue where they can freely conceptualize and vocalize their feelings.

 The program integrates 3 modules:

-Participants learn rudimentary photography skills while gaining a deeper understanding of their surrounding community and HIV-related issues.
+- Social Photography Workshop – Participants learn rudimentary photography skills while gaining a deeper understanding of their surrounding community and health-related issues.
 The Social Photography module fosters a process of self-expression and thoughtful communication about identity and community.